Self-hosting ClassroomIO

 Deploy on Railway

-Now you have everything you need and you are ready to deploy the backend and dashboard.
+Now you have everything you need and you are ready to deploy the api and dashboard.

 Go ahead and click this button to get started.